 A couple of minutes of Wendy's sketch may be seen on YouTube.

 It appears that on 3 Nov 95, the BBC aired a show called The Heroes of Comedy on Channel 4.
 In connection with Haynes, a number of clips were shown of his vintage sketches (including Wendy's piece).

 In 1966, Haynes played a minor role in the movie Doctor In Clover.
 Wendy was in the movie too, but they shared no scenes.

-This situation comedy plays out in the Spanish resort of that name, which is famous (or notorious) for being a favorite low-budget destination for sun-worshippers on holiday from the UK.
-While on balance, it is funny and engaging, the show is frequently compromised by bawdy and risque humor, as well as extremely salty language.
+This situation comedy plays out in the Spanish resorr town of that name, which is famous (or notorious) for being a favorite low-budget destination for sun-worshippers on holiday from the UK.
+While on balance it is funny and engaging, the show is frequently compromised by bawdy and risque humor, as well as extremely salty language.

-On 25 Apr 08 Wendy made a guest appearance on an episode of the show's second series playing the foul-tempered mother of one of the regular characters.
+On 25 Apr 08 Wendy made a guest appearance on the fifth episode of the show's second series, playing the foul-tempered mother of one of the regular characters.
 Clad in sun hat and red swimsuit, she and a seventy-something gal have a show-down (over a man) straight from the wild west, complete with steely gazes, motorized mounts, and a quick draw.

 Actually, the choicest minutes of Wendy's scene from this episode can be found on YouTube, in the form of a 4-minute clip.
-Also to found thereabouts is a sort of rap music video using cuts of the scene, but truth told: it's not nearly as interesting as the original scene itself.
+Also to be found thereabouts is a sort of rap music video using cuts of the scene -- but truth told, it's not nearly as interesting as the original scene itself.

 A sampler of some of Wendy's lines: